Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Main simulation

 We attribute the electric field $E_y>0$ to a lossy jet front.
 Amp\`ere's law is $\nabla \times \mathbf{B} = \mu_0 \mathbf{J} + \mu_0 \epsilon_0 \partial \mathbf{E}/ \partial t$.
 The magnetic term and the current term will balance each other if no current is dissipated.
 However, current can be dissipated for example by beam instabilities or by the loss of positrons along the normal of the jet's head.
 An electric field grows in this case which tries to increase the current to the value needed to balance $\nabla \times \mathbf{B}$.
 If the positive current to the left of the magnetic piston is dissipated away then an electric field $E_y>0$ grows that will accelerate the jet positrons and the ambient protons in the way we observed in Fig. \ref{fig10}.
 An electric field $E_y>0$ at the jet's head will also accelerate ambient electrons into the jet.
 Figure \ref{fig9} shows that indeed we find mostly ambient electrons close to the jet's head.

 Figure \ref{fig10}(d) shows that, apart from the slight acceleration at the head, the protons maintain their mean speed in the displayed y-interval.
 We do not observe an electrostatic shock at the front of the jet's head.
 If there is no shock, then the proton density gradient across the head can only be explained by a proton flow around the head and into the outer cocoon.
 Such a proton deflection by the jet's head matches the deflection of the ambient material by the head of a hydrodynamic jet.

-The proton deflection can be accomplished in two ways.
+The proton deflection can be accomplished in three ways.
 If the current, which sustains the piston, is dissipative also at its front then the electric field will deflect positive charges around the head and into the outer cocoon.
 A second contribution comes from the convectional electric field associated with the magnetic field of the piston that moves at 0.15c into the ambient plasma ahead of the jet.
+A third contribution may also arise from the electric field, which is associated with the magnetic field of the filamentation mode (See.
+Fig. \ref{fig2}(b, d)).